18/10/2022

 Diagnosis and treatment of color blindness

 As we have seen, diagnosis can occur at any age, even from a very young age.
-Unfortunately, there are currently no effective treatments, but it is possible to use some precautions.
+Unfortunately, there are currently no effective treatments, but it is possible to use some measures.

-In particular, it is possible to use special lenses to which filters are applied that allow improving the contrast of images and somehow make it possible to perceive the difference in color.
+In particular, it is possible to use special lenses to which filters are applied that improve the contrast of images and somehow make it possible to perceive the difference in color.

-On the internet, you will find many tests that will give you an idea of your color perception and will convince you whether or not you want to explore the case with a professional.
-Therefore, to get a diagnosis, contact your trusted eye doctor or book an appointment at our stores!
+On the internet, you will find many tests that will give you an idea of your color perception and will convince you whether or not you want to explore the matter with a professional.
+Therefore, to obtain a diagnosis, consult your trusted ophthalmologist or schedule an appointment at our stores!